 18. More than half of individuals use 2FA

 In 2004, Bill Gates predicted the death of the password as he envisioned the mass adoption of more secure systems such as Two-Factor Authentication (2FA).
 While Gates’ vision hasn’t come to fruition as quickly as expected (passwords are still very much alive), there has been a surge in the awareness and adoption of 2FA in recent years.

-According to Duo Labs’ 2019 State of the Auth report, which surveyed users in the US and UK, 77 percent of respondents had heard of 2FA.* This figure had jumped from 44 percent just two years prior.
-Even better, while in 2017 only 28 percent of respondents were using 2FA, by 2019, this figure had almost doubled to 53 percent.
+According to Duo Labs’ 2021 State of the Auth report, which surveyed users in the US and UK, 78 percent of respondents had used 2FA.
+This figure had jumped from 53 percent just two years prior.
+The most common type used was SMS authentication, at 85.2 percent.
+Meanwhile, just 8.1 percent relied upon a hardware token.

 19. Employees at 57% of businesses use MFA

 According to LastPass, 57 percent of global businesses have employees who use multi-factor authentication.
 This figure is 12 percent higher than in 2018.
 The study also found that some countries are more likely than others to use MFA, with Denmark, Netherlands, and Switzerland being the most prominent users.

 Usage rates depend on industry and company size too.
 As expected, technology and software companies are 2FA trailblazers.
 They are closely followed by the education, banking and financial, and telecommunications sectors.
 Larger companies are more likely to have employees using MFA than smaller organizations.

 20. 2FA still has issues to contend with